 - 7.2.10.1 For the purposes of this requirement, the medical loss ratio calculation standards shall be consistent with 42 C.F.R. § 438.8.
-The CONTRACTOR shall submit annually to HSD a medical loss ratio (MLR) report in the specified format, as required by HSD.
-This report shall be consistent with the requirements in 42 CFR 438.3(m) and will include, for each reporting year, taxes, licensing and regulatory fees, and a comparison of the information reported with the CONTRACTOR'S audited financial reports, specific to the Medicaid contract.
+HSD will develop a separate medical loss ratio report as part of the Financial Reporting Package.
 Key components of the medical loss ratio calculation are outlined below: - 7.2.10.1.1 Numerator: Sum of the CONTRACTOR's incurred Claims, activities that improve health care quality and fraud prevention activities.
-The expenditures for fraud prevention activities will not be included in the numerator until CMS adopts a standard for the private market at 45 C.F.R. § 158. - 7.2.10.1.2 Denominator: The adjusted premium revenue, which is premium revenue less the CONTRACTOR's federal, state, local taxes and licensing and regulatory fees.
+The expenditures for fraud prevention activities will not be included in the numerator until CMS adopts a standard for the private market at 45 C.F.R. § 158. - 7.2.10.1.2 Denominator: The adjusted premium revenue, which is premium revenue less the CONTRACTOR's federal, state, local taxes and licensing and regulatory fees. - 7.2.10.1.3 Aggregation Method: The CONTRACTOR shall calculate the medical loss ratio for the medical loss ratio contract period for Other Adult Group and Non-Other Adult Group populations.

-- 7.2.10.1.3 Aggregation Method: The CONTRACTOR shall calculate the medical loss ratio for the medical loss ratio contract period for Other Adult Group and Non-Other Adult Group populations. - 7.2.10.1.4 Credibility Adjustment: A credibility adjustment factor will be applied to the CONTRACTOR's medical loss ratio if experience is deemed to be partially credible.
+- 7.2.10.1.4 Credibility Adjustment: A credibility adjustment factor will be applied to the CONTRACTOR's medical loss ratio if experience is deemed to be partially credible.
 The credibility adjustment factors and standards for credibility will be published by CMS for the medical loss ratio reporting year.
 In the event that CMS has not issued Medicaid credibility adjustment factors for the applicable medical loss ratio reporting year, the CONTRACTOR will apply the credibility adjustment factors issued by CMS for the private market. - 7.2.10.2 The CONTRACTOR shall submit its medical loss ratio calculation report by the last Business Day in July following the contract year.
 HSD will notify the CONTRACTOR if it disputes the information and the CONTRACTOR shall work timely and collaboratively with HSD to resolve the matter.